Norway: Princess gives up royal duties amid fiancé questions

 Norwegian media have accused Märtha Louise and Verrett of allegedly using her royal title for commercial gain along with promoting alternative health care methods.

+On Instagram, Märtha Louise said “I believe that alternative methods can be an important supplement to the established medicine.”

-Verrett will not have a title or represent Norway’s royal house when he and Märtha Louise marry, according to the statement.
-The pair, who have been together since May 2019, according to Norwegian media, will attend family-related occasions and events where it is a tradition for royals to participate.
+Verrett, 47, will not have a title or represent Norway’s royal house when he and Märtha Louise marry, according to the statement.
+The pair, who have been together since May 2019, according to Norwegian media, will attend family-related occasions and traditional royal events.

 Märtha Louise has three daughters from her first marriage, which ended in 2016.
 According to Norwegian media, she plans to relocate to California with them.
+The palace did not say whether the change for Märtha Louise would have any effect on her daughters.

 Alongside her royal duties, the princess has written books in which she claimed to have contact with angels.